nigeltao/qoir/doc/qoir_file_format.md

 the EncodedTileFormat:

-- 0x00 "Literals tile format" means that the encoded tile bytes are literally RGBA values (with no compression).
+- 0x00 "Literals tile format" means that the encoded tile bytes are literally BGRA values (with no compression).
 - 0x01 "Opcodes tile format" means that the encoded tile bytes are pixel opcodes (see below).
 - 0x02 "LZ4-Literals tile format" means that the encoded tile bytes are LZ4